chjone/AzureInterviewQuestions/Azure Interview Questions.md

 serving the users request hence you don't face the downtime of your application.

-Why Azure recommends to run at least 2 instances of cloud service roles?
+Why does Azure recommend to run at least 2 instances of cloud service roles?
 ------------------------------------------------------------------------

-Answered as part of Deep Dive section of question no 8.
+When we have 2 or more instances running for a role in cloud service then automatically the deployment gets distributed across different fault and upgrade domains and achieves almost or near to zero downtime.

 What is difference between Cloud Service "Role Instance VM" and "Cloud Service VM\"?
 ------------------------------------------------------------------------------------